acm-ndsu/Byte-le-2025/docs/characters.rst

 can hire.
 Here is the collection of characters available for hire.
 Look into them closely and draft the best team for VICTORY!!!

-*NOTE: A character's base health stat is increased by a multiplier of <multiplier number here>.
+*NOTE: A character's base health stat is increased by a multiplier of 10.
 This is to* *provide reasonable health amounts for every character.
-When the base health is listed, the actual health* *of the character will be listed after.*
+When the base health is listed, the actual health* *of the character will be listed after in parenthesis.*

 Class Types
 ===========